On the Selection of Random Field Evaluation Points in the p-MLQMC Method: Model Problem

 The mesh hierarchy shown in Fig.\,\ref{fig:meshes_2_p} is generated by using a combination of the open source mesh generator GMSH \cite{GMSH} and \textsc{Matlab} \cite{MATLAB:2017}.
 Table\,\ref{Tab:References} lists the number of elements (Nel), degrees of freedom (DOF), element order per level (Order), the number of quadrature points per element (Nquad), and the reference for the quadrature points (Ref) per level for p-MLQMC.
 The number of quadrature points is chosen as to increase the spatial resolution of the field per increasing level, and to ensure numerical stability of the computations of the displacement in the plastic domain.
 In this paper we consider two-dimensional uniform, Lagrange triangular elements.

 We consider the vertical displacement in meters of the upper left node of the model as a quantity of interest (QoI).
 This is depicted in Fig.\,\ref{fig:QoI2} by the arrow.

 The uncertainty of the soil's cohesion is represented by means of a lognormal random field.
 This field is obtained by applying the exponential to the field obtained in Eq.\,\eqref{eq:KLExpansion}, $Z_{\text{lognormal}}(\mathbf{x},\omega)=\exp(Z(\mathbf{x},\omega))$.
-For the covariance Kernel of the random field, we use the Mat\'ern covariance kernel,

-with $\nu = 2.0$ the smoothness parameter, $K_\nu$ the modified Bessel function of the second kind, $\sigma^2 = 1$ the variance and $\lambda = 0.3$ the correlation length.
+For the covariance kernel of the random field, we use the Mat\'ern covariance kernel, with $\nu = 2.0$ the smoothness parameter, $K_\nu$ the modified Bessel function of the second kind, $\sigma^2 = 1$ the variance and $\lambda = 0.3$ the correlation length.
 The characteristics of the lognormal distribution used to represent the uncertainty of the soil's cohesion are as follows: a mean of $8.02\,\mathrm{kPa}$ and a standard deviation of $400\,\mathrm{Pa}$.
 The spatial dimensions of the slope are: a length of $20\,\mathrm{m}$, a height of $14\,\mathrm{m}$ and a slope angle of $\ang{30}$.
 The material characteristics are: a Young's modulus of $30\,\mathrm{MPa}$, a Poisson ratio of $0.25$, a density of $1330\,\mathrm{kg/m^3}$ and a friction angle of $\ang{20}$.
 Plane strain is considered for this problem.
 The number of stochastic dimensions considered for the generation of the Gaussian random field is $s \!= 400$, see Eq.\,\eqref{eq:KLExpansion}.
 With a value $s \!= 400$, 99$\%$ of the variability of the random field is accounted for.

 The stochastic part of our simulations was performed with the Julia packages \textbf{MultilevelEstimators.jl}, see \cite{PieterJanGit1}, and \textbf{GaussianRandomFields.jl}, see \cite{PieterJanGit2}.
 The Finite Element code used is an in-house \textsc{Matlab} code developed by the Structural Mechanics Section of the KU Leuven.
 All the results have been computed on a workstation equipped with 2 physical cores, Intel Xeon E5-2680 v3 CPU's, each with 12 logical cores, clocked at 2.50 GHz, and a total of 128 GB RAM.